Back to CUED Health and Saftey Home Page

 The procedure listed above is designed to assist in the process of setting up and risk assessing a new or existing laser based experiment or piece of equipment.
 Please note these rules apply to all of the satellite laboratories around the Cambridge area as well as the main Trumpington St site.
 This includes sites such as the Whittle labs, Electrical Engineering (CAPE), Graphene Centre, IfM and the Schofield labs.

-A list of useful sources of laser safety equipment such as eyewear, filter material, IR/UV viewers, etc. Please contact the departmental laser safety officer or the Health and Safety Division if you have anything to add to this list and we will update it.
+A list of useful resources of laser safety information such as paperwork, signage etc. Please contact the departmental laser safety officer or the Health and Safety Division if you have anything to add to this list and we will update it.

 Back to CUED Health and Safety Home Page